dharmenbavaria/checkout/README.md

   - Execute: Executing the payment with the all the details
   - Transaction by Id: Getting only one transaction by its Id
   - Merchants Transaction : Getting all the transactions of merchants.
+- For successfull transaction enter valid card number and for invalid you can put cards which ends with 05, 12, 14 etc it will provide different reason of failing.
 - SInce it already took more than 7 hours for me to implement i havent considered much of the bonus points although i did some logging, security, contanarization but nothing much fancy about it, I have tried to keep it simple
 - If I would have more time
   - Would like to create api for mock bank instead of calling directly its services